 My point is, two people will not have the same accommodation or support needs just because they share a diagnosis.
 Conversely, two people with different diagnoses (or none at all) can have similar needs.

-Continue reading on Fourth Wave.
+If you’re a Medium member, continue reading on Fourth Wave.